 - submit official transcripts from all collegiate institutions attended;

 - submit three letters of reference from mentors/colleagues able to speak to your ability to succeed at graduate study in health care informatics.

-The Master of Science in Professional Science with a concentration in Health Care Informatics requires completion of a minimum of 36 semester hours.
+The Master of Science in Professional Science with a concentration in Health Care Informatics requires completion of 36 semester hours.